chmcewan/Provisio/README.md

       rm -fR /
     #end

-Commented scripts are syntactically valid without Provisio and may be self-sufficient as releasable code if there is no distinction between *once* and *always* in production.
-Even here, Provisio can still be helpful during development when configurations may be less determined.
+Commented scripts that don't use *never* are syntactically valid without Provisio and may be self-sufficient if there is no distinction between *once* and *always* in production.
+Even here, Provisio can still be helpful during development when configurations may be less well determined.

 ### Secondary provisio commands